We’ll help you make a confident choice

 Are silicone breast implants safe?

 Even now, after FDA approval, misinformation still prevails about silicone implants.
 The truth is, silicone breast implants were used widely from 1963 to 1992, in literally millions of patients.
 During this time, they had some design flaws which caused some local problems.
 However, media reports that tried to correlate connective tissue diseases with the use of silicone breast implants were false, and not backed by scientific evidence.

 In 2006, the restrictions were lifted based on new, re-designed “cohesive gel” implants, and surgeons once again are able to utilize silicone implants.
 With the improvements in silicone implant technology, several excellent options are now on the market.

 An advancement in silicone breast augmentation delivery, the Keller Funnel™ is a soft, sterile device that many plastic surgeons throughout the United States.
-Because the Keller Funnel reduces necessary incision size, allows for more precise implant placement, and reduces the risk of implant damage, Dr. Samaha uses it for most breast augmentations using silicone implants.
+Because the Keller Funnel reduces necessary incision size, allows for more precise implant placement, and reduces the risk of implant damage, Dr. Samaha and Dr. Lee use it for most breast augmentations using silicone implants.
 Continue reading»